 First of all, we realized that sometimes the questions we were asking our students to answer in a multi-paragraph Response to Literature were way too difficult in terms of finding evidence, which resulted in weak essays.

 If we were struggling with crafting a writing sample, how could we expect students to write an essay without tremendous difficulty?

 Now, we provide students with a sample Response to Literature on the same topic they are writing about.
 We spend class time highlighting the various elements of the essay.
 Then we circle examples of strong vocabulary or effective transitions.
 This helps set the expectations for students when they begin to write their own essays.

 Mistake #3: Not Supplying Students with a Rubric

 Most teachers have at least heard about the benefits of using rubrics, and you may even be using them already for your assignments.
 But, are the rubrics being used in the most effective way possible?

 The rubric should be their constant companion as they write, so they can check off that they are meeting the expectations.

 Second, have students use the rubric to assess the writing sample you provide them.
 This will help strengthen their awareness of the expectations, making them more likely to meet or exceed the expectations in their own writing.

 Finally, the power of the rubric doesn’t end when you pass it back filled with comments (honestly, we keep the comments to a minimum since the rubric we use is so thorough).
-Attach a writing reflection handout with the graded assignment and rubric and allow students time to reflect on their own writing and make improvements!Click here to grab our time-saving rubric and ready-to-go student reflection.
+Attach a writing reflection handout with the graded assignment and rubric and allow students time to reflect on their own writing and make improvements!

 Save this post for later!